linreal/cascade-editor/docs/RichTextSpans.md

 ### Capability Gating — `supportsSpans`

 `BlockType` declares an orthogonal `supportsSpans: Boolean` capability with default `get() = supportsText`.
-Every existing built-in inherits the default and behaves as before. `BlockType.Code` overrides to `false`, making it the first text-supporting block that opts out of rich-text spans. `CustomBlockType` consumers may override `supportsSpans = false` to ship plain-text custom blocks and inherit the same gating for free.
+Every built-in other than `BlockType.Code` inherits the default. `Code` overrides to `false`, making it the first text-supporting block that opts out of rich-text spans. `CustomBlockType` consumers may override `supportsSpans = false` to ship plain-text custom blocks and inherit the same gating for free.

 When `block.type.supportsSpans == false`: